Paul Dear: Playing career

 Unable to break into the side during back-to-back premiership years of 1988 and 1989, Dear was consistently named as an emergency.

 In 1990, he got regular games, playing 23 games for the year, and his form continued into 1991.
 He helped Hawthorn defeat West Coast in the 1991 Grand Final with two goals and won the Norm Smith Medal.
 Dear almost single-handedly turned a nine-point deficit into a ten-point half-time lead by dominating across the Hawthorn half-forward line and setting up several goals.

+Later life

 In 2020, Dear was diagnosed with untreatable pancreatic cancer.
 In 2021, Dear appeared on the AFL-centred TV show The Front Bar to promote the charity.
-He died in July 2022, just one week before Hawthorn was to play in the "Dare to Hope" match to raise money for Pancare, a charity that Dear supported until his death.
-A documentary, entitled Dare to Hope, is set for release in late 2022.
+He died in July 2022, just one week before Hawthorn was to play in the "Dare to Hope" match to raise money for Dare to Hope, a charity that Dear initiated with his wife Cherie, before his death.
+A documentary, entitled Dare to Hope - The Paul Dear Story, was set for release in late 2022.

+Family

+Paul's son Calsher Dear plays for Hawthorn in the AFL.
+His elder son Harry was also drafted by Adelaide in the 2014 AFL Draft, but ultimately did not play any senior matches.